Royal Aloha

 No analysis available

-I looked for phrases like fireworks view, watch fireworks from the lanai, or see fireworks from the unit/building.
-The remarks mention canal, city, mountain, ocean, and golf course views, but nothing about fireworks visibility.
+I looked for direct statements like fireworks view, watching fireworks from the lanai, or seeing fireworks from the unit.
+The remarks mention canal, city, mountain, golf course, and ocean views, but nothing about fireworks.

 No analysis available